fettay/prez_seminar/PITCHME.md

 - *{forearm, height, thigh}* is not rejected so $t_\alpha(R) = 3$
 $\Rightarrow$ The model contains at least one relevant variable but not necessarily more.

-This really means that we could not trust the p values above.
+This really means that we could not trust the t-test in this case.

 ---